DHTMLX/docs-suite/docs/grid/features.md

 ### How to configure tooltips

-In this section you will know how to add tooltips of the desired appearance with the necessary information, or hide them if needed
+In this section you will know how to add tooltips of the desired appearance with the necessary information, or hide them if needed.

 | Topic                                                                         | Description                                                                                                                                                        |
 | ----------------------------------------------------------------------------- | ------------------------------------------------------------------------------------------------------------------------------------------------------------------ |